Hungary is a partner country under the Vienna Initiative NPL framework.

 National reforms and support by the international organisations

-New recommendation on out-of-court restructuring: Issued for public consultation at the beginning of February 2017 to all financial institutions under Hungary’s Central Bank’s (MNB) regulatory regime and expected to come into force in Q2 2017.
+New recommendation on out-of-court restructuring: Issued for public consultation at the beginning of February 2017 to all financial institutions under Hungary’s Central Bank’s (MNB) regulatory regime and officially came into force in June 2017.
 The MNB recommendation sets out best practice guidelines on OOCR and consensual settlement of NPLs in the corporate sector.
 The recommendation is technically non-binding but is expected to have significant power of persuasion and to be an important tool for NPL resolution.
 The recommendation was first drafted in cooperation between MNB and EBRD.

 Law on enforcement procedure: Law adopted in March 2017 to increase the minimum sale price of a residential property (“property”) in the enforcement procedure from the current 70% to 100% of the market value (i.e. price set by the appraisal of the bailiff), provided that (i) the claim to be enforced stems from a consumer contract; (ii) it is the debtor’s only property; and (iii) the debtor resided in that property for at least six months prior to the initiation of the enforcement procedure.
 If the property cannot be sold within one year, the minimum sale price may be reduced to 90% of the market value.
 The law also allows the parties to freely agree on a minimum sale price below the 100% threshold, on the condition that the creditor’s claim terminates upon the sale of the property and the distribution of the enforcement proceeds (irrespective of full recovery).